ms-jpq/coq_nvim/docs/CUSTOM_SOURCES.md

 ### Gotchas

+Pitfalls that can **DESTROY performance**!!

+#### Caching

 The caching semantics is identical to LSP specification. ie. `items[]...` is cached, `{ isIncomplete = false, items = ... }` is also cached, only the example above is NOT cached.

-If at least one source specifically request no caching, no sources will be cached.
+If at least one source specifically request no caching, _no sources will be cached_.

+Not caching thirdparty plugins is a BAD IDEA, sure `coq.nvim` is designed to handle much bigger json spams, but `nvim` itself is likely to crawl under a flood of vimscript.

+#### Dangling callbacks

+All code paths must invoke `callback`, or else `coq.nvim` will end up waiting for `callback` and timing out on every keystroke.

+**`:COQstats`** is your best friend.
+It's super obvious if one source is slowing everybody down.

 ## Known sources